tifui-alexandru/OoO470_simulator/README.md

 ### OoO470_simulator

-This project implements a cycle-accurate simulator for a superscalar processor called OoO470.
+This project implements a cycle-accurate simulator for a out-of-order processor called OoO470.
 The processor runs a small subset of RISC-V instructions (namely add, addi, mulu, divu and remu).

 The simulator reads an assembly program and dumps the state of the